2025–26 Chelsea F.C. season: EFL Cup

 As one of the Premier League clubs competing in a European competition, Chelsea entered the competition in the third round, and were drawn away to League One club Lincoln City.
 They were then drawn away to Wolverhampton Wanderers in the fourth round, and away to Cardiff City in the quarter-finals.
+A two legged-tie against Arsenal was drawn for the semi-finals, with the first leg at home and second leg being away.